samvaughton/go-elasticsearch-proxy/README.md

  ## Todos

+ - Add a timeout for the buffer to automatically send the logs
  - Separate queries used for pulling single records as opposed to actual "search" queries
  - Add in security and normal features similar to other elasticsearch proxies
  - Make the query metrics parsing / extraction extensible (custom handlers etc)